 Tar Wars is a tobacco-free education program for fourth- and fifth-graders.
 Learn how to bring Tar Wars to your school or classroom.

-View recent winners of the Tar Wars student poster and video contests.
+View the winners of the Tar Wars student poster and video contests.

 Tar Wars has shown to be effective in increasing students’ knowledge of and attitudes toward tobacco use and advertising and should be considered as one of the building blocks in your school’s comprehensive, tobacco prevention education plan.